BenjaminBrandmeier/angular2-image-gallery/README.md

 The project consists of a gallery, a viewer and a script for image preparation.

-There is still a lot to do.
-I will provide a feature list in the near feature.

 If you'd like to contribute, I'm happy to accept pull requests.

 ## Demo